 COMPLAINTS FORM STAGE 2 When we receive a written complaint, we aim to acknowledge its receipt within 3 schools days and send a full or interim response within 15 school days.
 Name of complainant: Name of pupil (if relevant): Relationship to pupil (if relevant): Address: Postcode: Telephone (day): Telephone (evening): Please state why you are unhappy with the out come of stage 1 ?
 Are you attaching any paperwork?
 If so, please e list below: What actions do you feel might resolve your co ncerns at this stage?
-Signature: Date: Please return this form to either the Campus Led the admin office at the campus your child atte Please refer to school policy for timescales.
-Please request a receipt- if you have not heard please check that your complaint has been rec Official use only: Date acknowledgement sent: By Whom: Complaint referred to:on
+Signature: Date: Please return this form to either the Campus Leather admin office at the campus your child atte Please refer to school policy for timescales.
+Please request a receipt- if you have not heard back from the school office within 48 hours please check that your complaint has been received.
+Official use only: Date acknowledgement sent: By Whom: Complaint referred to: on